Paltric/tri/README.md

-# tri is cli tools which recode some todo things.
+# tri is a cli tools which recodes todo items.